nwae/mex/README.md

    - int
    - float
    - number (string instead of integer and will not remove leading 0's)
+   - account_numer (same as "number" type, but allow '-')
    - time (12:30:55, 23:59)
    - datetime (20190322 23:59:11, 2019-03-22 23:59, 2019-03-22)
    - username